mtrainings/GitOps_and_ArgoCD/LAB/LAB14/Diff_customization.md

 # Diff Customization (Ignore Differences for Deployment Replicas)

+This exercise showcases how to customize Argo CD's diffing behavior to ignore differences in the number of replicas for a Deployment resource.
+Follow these steps:

 <details>
 <summary><b>Solution</b></summary>
 <p>

 ## 1. Create an Argo CD Application Declaratively Using YAML with the Following Specifications

 ```yaml